On This Day in History: December 22

 - In Zimbabwe, the political parties ZANU and ZAPU reach an agreement that ends the violence in the Matabeleland region known as the Gukurahundi.

-- Bernhard Goetz shoots four would-be muggers on an express train in Manhattan section of New York, New York.
+- "Subway vigilante" Bernhard Goetz shoots four would-be muggers on a 2 express train in Manhattan section of New York, United States.

 - The pivotal Third Plenum of the 11th National Congress of the Communist Party of China is held in Beijing, with Deng Xiaoping reversing Mao-era policies to pursue a program for Chinese economic reform.

 - Grande Comore, Anjouan and Mohéli vote to become the independent nation of Comoros.
 Mayotte remains under French administration.